 If your back starts to hurt during the day, take a break and stand up.
 Walk around and get the blood flowing in your body.
 Drop your shoulders back when you walk and pull your stomach in to support your back.

-We’ve said it before and we’ll say it again, the Plexus Wheel is the BEST at-home back pain reliever.
+We’ve said it before and we’ll say it again, the Chirp Wheel is the BEST at-home back pain reliever.
 Whether it’s upper back pain or lower back pain, the wheel will help.